Hennig Brand: Biography

-The circumstances of Brand's birth are unknown but he was born in 1630 and died c.
-1692 or 1710.
-Some sources describe his origins as humble and indicate that he had been an apprentice glassmaker as a young man.
+Brand was born in 1630.
+Some sources describe his origins as working class and indicate that he had been an apprentice glassmaker as a young man.
 However, correspondence by his second wife Margaretha states that he was of high social standing.
-In any case he held a post as a junior army officer during the Thirty Years' War and his first wife's dowry was substantial, allowing him to pursue alchemy on leaving the army.
+He held a post as a junior army officer during the Thirty Years' War and his first wife's dowry was substantial, allowing him to pursue alchemy on leaving the army.
+In his later career, he was also employed as a court alchemist in Hanover by Duke Johann Friedrich and corresponded with Gottfried Wilhelm Leibniz.

 He was one of the many searchers for the philosopher's stone.
 In the process, he accidentally discovered phosphorus.

+He is thought to have died in either c.
+1692 or 1710.

 Discovery of phosphorus

 Like other alchemists of the time, Brand searched for the "philosopher's stone", a substance which supposedly transformed base metals (like lead) into gold.
 By the time his first wife died he had exhausted her money on this pursuit.
 He then married his second wife Margaretha, a wealthy widow whose financial resources allowed him to continue the search.

 Like many before him, he was interested in urine and tried combining it with various other materials, in hundreds of combinations.
-He had seen for instance a recipe in a book 400 Auserlensene Chemische Process, by F. T. Kessler of Strasbourg, published in 1630, for using alum, saltpetre (potassium nitrate) and concentrated urine to turn base metals into silver (a recipe which did not work).
+He had seen a recipe in a book 400 Auserlensene Chemische Process, by F. T. Kessler of Strasbourg, published in 1630, for using alum, saltpetre (potassium nitrate) and concentrated urine to turn base metals into silver (a recipe which did not work).

 Around 1669 he heated residues from boiled-down urine on his furnace until the retort was red hot, where all of a sudden glowing fumes filled it and liquid dripped out, bursting into flames.
 He could catch the liquid in a jar and cover it, where it solidified and continued to give off a pale-green glow.
 What he collected was phosphorus, which he named from the Greek word for "light-bearing" or "light-bearer."

-Phosphorus must have been awe-inspiring to an alchemist: it was a product of man, and seeming to glow with a "life force" that did not diminish over time (and did not need re-exposure to light like the previously discovered Bologna Stone).
+To people of the time phosphorus seemed to glow with a "life force" that did not diminish over time (and did not need re-exposure to light like the previously discovered Bologna Stone).
 Brand kept his discovery secret, as alchemists of the time did, and worked with the phosphorus trying unsuccessfully to use it to produce gold.